Agoric/documentation/main/zoe/api/zoe.md

 `creatorInvitation` is an invitation that the contract instance creator can use.
 It is usually used in contracts where the creator immediately sells something (auctions, swaps, etc.), so it's helpful for the creator to have an invitation to escrow and sell goods.
+Remember that Zoe invitations are represented as a `payment`.

 ```js
 const issuerKeywordRecord = {